nagataaaas/Japanera/docs/source/index.rst

 - :code:`%-a`: First letter of alphabet era name
 - :code:`%-o`: Two digit year of corresponding era
 - :code:`%-O`: Two digit year of corresponding era.
 But return "元" for the first year
+- :code:`%-ko`: Two digit year of corresponding era in Kanji
+- :code:`%-kO`: Two digit year of corresponding era in Kanji.
+But return "元" for the first year
+- :code:`%-km`: Month of date in Kanji
+- :code:`%-kd`: Day of date in Kanji
 - and :code:`datetime.datetime.strftime`'s format

 :code:`Japanera().strptime(_str, fmt)`